mikelaurence/CoreResource/readme.md

 ## Known Issues

-- Requests for individual models need to be stored statically in case the object is deallocated before the request completes
+- HTTP Requests for individual models need to be stored statically in case the object is deallocated before the request completes
+- Relationship deserialization currently only works for bidirectional relationships

 ## License